How To Get More Views On Youtube For Musicians

 More Advanced Help

-Those are 6 ways for musicians to get more views to their Youtube videos.
-You can’t expect to put a video up and it instantly get seen, you’ll need to promote it and upload it in the right way with the right keywords.
+Those are 6 ways for musicians to get more views to their Youtube videos, whether you've got a big budget or a cheap music video.
+You can't expect to put a video up and it instantly get seen, you'll need to promote it and upload it in the right way with the right keywords.

 What else do you do to get your music videos seen on Youtube?
 Let us know in the comments.